||The aims of GCSE History are:

-- To develop critical and analytical skills in History by acquiring a broad understanding of the events which have influenced the 20th century.
+- To develop critical and analytical skills in History by giving a broad idea of the events which have influenced the 20th century.

-- To explore the issues of war, empire, discrimination and community.
+- To understand the issues of war, empire, discrimination and community.

 - To develop the ability to analyse and evaluate primary and secondary evidence.

-The work is thought-provoking and will enable pupils to develop their own ideas and opinions.
-Pupils of all abilities benefit from the course and it is an ideal introduction to AS and A level.
+The work is thought-provoking and will enable students to develop their own ideas and opinions.
+Students of all abilities benefit from the course and it is an ideal introduction to AS and A level.

 |Why study History?

 - It is interesting!
-History is extremely enjoyable and enables you to learn about the past – that is, to understand the past and, through it, come to a far better understanding of the present.
+Extremely enjoyable and enables you to learn about the past –that is, to understand the past and, through it, come to a far better understanding of the present.

-- History also offers pupils the opportunity to acquire and improve on many key skills such as written and verbal communication skills, analytical thinking and research skills.
+- History also offers students the opportunity to acquire and improve on many key skills such as written and verbal communication skills, analytical thinking and research skills.

 - Colleges, universities and employers regard History very highly.

-- It is a good subject to do if you are considering a career in law, journalism, teaching, management, consultancy, banking and finance, advertising, media and publishing or government and politics.
+- It will be a good subject to do if you are thinking of a career in law, journalism, teaching, management, consultancy, banking and finance, advertising, media and publishing and government or politics.

-- There will be an optional trip to Berlin for pupils at the end of Year 10.
-Pupils will be given the opportunity to visit sights such as the Reichstag, Sachsenhausen concentration camp, Checkpoint Charlie and the Brandenburg Gate.
+- There will be an optional trip to Berlin for students at the end of Year 10.n Students are given the opportunity to visit sights such as the Reichstag, Sachsenhausen concentration camp, Checkpoint Charlie and the Brandenburg Gate.

 |Exam Board and Specification